ietf-wg-alto/draft-ietf-alto-path-vector/examples.md

 data: --example-3--
 ~~~

-When the contents change, the ALTO server will publish the updates for each node
+When the contents change, the ALTO Server will publish the updates for each node
 in this tree separately.

 ~~~